 How do scouts experience desktop parts?

-When a scout is invited to a Diary mission with one or more desktop parts, the mission will appear in their invite queue on the mobile app, marked with a “desktop parts” flag.
+When a scout is invited to a Diary mission with one or more desktop parts, the mission will appear in their invite queue in the mobile app or on desktop, marked with a “desktop parts” flag.
 Before accepting the mission, they’ll go through a brief walkthrough that sets expectations for how to participate on desktop.

-Once the mission invite has been accepted on the mobile app, scouts can begin creating entries to desktop parts.
+Once the mission invite has been accepted, scouts can begin creating entries to desktop parts.
 In the mobile app, each part is labeled with a mobile or desktop icon, indicating how the part will be completed.

 Once on desktop, scouts will go through an onboarding flow that guides them through installing the dscout Diary Chrome extension, if they don’t already have it, and perform hardware checks for their camera, microphone, and screen recording capability.

 After all hardware checks are passed, scouts will view the part instructions, move through a question flow, and submit entries on desktop much like they do in the mobile app today.

 Upon successful upload of an entry, scouts can navigate back to the mission details page to submit additional entries on desktop, or to see that subsequent parts need to be completed on mobile.